xtexx/central/DECISION-MAKING.md

   - More info in the [Onboarding and Mentorship](#7-onboarding-and-mentorship) section
-- Open an issue/PR on `forgejo` repo if it's about the codebase itself, on `meta` repo if it's about governance/processes
+- Open an issue/PR on `forgejo` repo if it's about the codebase itself, on `discussions` repo if it's about governance/processes

 General process to use in most cases: